gracee-chen/AC215_StyleMe/README.md

 2. **Storage Configuration**: The PersistentVolumeClaim uses the default storage class.
 For production, consider using NFS or other `ReadWriteMany` storage for shared access.
 PVCs may fail to bind if the storage class doesn't support the requested access mode.

-3. **Test Coverage**: While we achieve 91.30% coverage on tested modules, the following are intentionally excluded:
+3. **Test Coverage**: While we achieve 91.30% coverage on tested modules, some modules are intentionally excluded (tested via integration/E2E tests, require GPU/GCS access, or are build scripts).
-   - `bg_removal` directory (not used in production)
-   - `inference_service.py` (tested via integration/E2E tests)
-   - `model_training.py` (requires GPU, tested with mocks)
-   - `dataloader.py` (requires GCS access, tested with mocks)
-   - `api_server.py` (tested via integration/E2E tests)
-   - Build scripts and CLI tools

-4. **Scalability**: Current HPA configuration scales based on CPU/memory.
-For production, consider adding custom metrics (request rate, latency) for more intelligent scaling.

-5. **Data Versioning**: DVC is configured but requires manual tagging.
-Automated versioning on data updates is not yet implemented.

-6. **Model Validation**: Model validation thresholds are hardcoded.
-Consider making them configurable via ConfigMap.

-7. **Retraining Triggers**: Retraining requires manual CronJob configuration.
-Consider event-driven triggers for production.

-8. **Image Pull Errors**: If using private registries, ensure image pull secrets are configured in Kubernetes.

-9. **CI/CD Failures**: If CI/CD deployment fails, check GCP service account permissions, Artifact Registry access, GKE cluster connectivity, and image tag format.
+4. **CI/CD Failures**: If CI/CD deployment fails, check GCP service account permissions, Artifact Registry access, GKE cluster connectivity, and image tag format.

-10. **Model Loading**: First inference request may be slow as models are loaded from GCS.
+5. **Model Loading**: First inference request may be slow as models are loaded from GCS.
 Consider pre-warming or model caching.

-11. **Pulumi Credentials**: Pulumi may fail if GCP credentials are not properly configured.
-Run `gcloud auth application-default login`.

 ### Workarounds